LandiMi2/LandiMi2/README.md

 ### Hi there 👋 I'm Michael Kofia

-I'm bioinformatics student with a keen interest in epigenetics and genomics.
+I'm a bioinformatics student with a keen interest in epigenetics and genomics.
 A co-founder of Bioinformatics Hub of Kenya Intiative [BHKi](https://github.com/bioinformatics-hub-ke).
-Certified Software Carpentries instructor, an Open Life Science (OLS) graduate and a mentor.
+A certified Software Carpentries instructor.
 I'm passionate about capacity building.

 - 🔭 I’m currently working on epigenetics
 - 🌱 I’m currently learning how to build websites using gitpages
 -  Hobbies: Triathlon
+- 📫 How to reach me: [Twitter](https://twitter.com/CofiaLandy) or Email: m.landi@cgiar.org /landycofia@gmail.com
+- 😄 Pronouns: He/Him

 <!--
 **LandiMi2/LandiMi2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.